Japan's July-Sept. business investment down 1.3%, 1st fall in 14 qtrs

 TOKYO, Dec.
 1, Kyodo

-Capital spending by Japanese firms fell 1.3 percent in the July-September period from a year earlier, marking the first decline in 14 quarters, as companies took a respite from active investment, government data showed Thursday.
+Capital spending by Japanese firms fell 1.3 percent in the July-September period from a year earlier, marking the first decline in 14 quarters, as companies drew back from active investment amid a strong yen, government data showed Thursday.

-The data came amid the yen's advance against other currencies, which often hurts corporate profits and capital spending, in the reporting quarter.
-The government of Prime Minister Shinzo Abe has been encouraging companies to boost investment to bolster economy.
+The data came as the government of Prime Minister Shinzo Abe is encouraging companies to boost investment to bolster economy.
+A strong yen often hurts corporate profits and capital spending.

 Business investment by all nonfinancial sectors for purposes such as building plants and introducing new equipment totaled 10.35 trillion yen ($90.31 billion), the Finance Ministry said.